Documentation Index

 The actual deletion from the list after going through the Deleting status may take a certain amount of time (minutes).

-NAVER Cloud Platform's Cloud DB for DB provides a monitoring service through the dashboards on each server.
-This allows you to intuitively check servers in operation and data status and efficiently manage them.
+NAVER Cloud Platform's Cloud DB for DB provides a monitoring service through the dashboard on each server.
+This allows you to intuitively check the status of operating server and its data and effectively manage them.

 Note